code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 ## [A. PCI Config Space/Config Registers/Config Header](https://wiki.osdev.org/PCI#PCI_Device_Structure)
 > (Bus>Device>Function Size on PCI=256 bytes, PCIe=4096 byte)
 - **What**
-	- These are Registers present on PCI devices having PCI device information, these are used by CPU for PCI device intialization/configuration.
+	- These are Registers/Memory present on PCI device having PCI device information, these are used by device driver to interact with PCI device.
-	- These registers need to be mapped to System memory so that it can be accessed using Driver.
+	- These registers/memory need to be mapped to System memory so that it can be accessed using Driver or BIOS.
 	- Listing Config Space Registers **lspci -x**
 - **Each Bus>Device>Function(4k bytes) has {Header 64bytes}+{Memory Area 4032bytes}**
 	- 1 Device = 8x4096 = 32K bytes of space.